hemidactylus/mlops-speedrun-spamclassifier/README.md

 frozen on that day").

-Once the data is transformed and the model is trained, it is stored to a file for later usage. _TODO_.
+Once the data is transformed and the model is trained, it is saved (using `joblib`) to file `models/model1_2019/model1.pkl` for later usage.

 > In a production environment, the model would be stored e.g. on cloud object
 > storage; moreover, if the feature registry were not just a local SQLite, this
 > part of the story could well be played on another machine, provided this
 > repo is there with all secrets set up.

+#### Serving the model in production (2019)

+TODO:

+- an app with a simple users-sms-text backing table, via API
+- an API exposing the model (versioned url paths)
+- a simple react frontend to demo this